 Many families rely on disability benefit programs to help cover their children’s financial needs, and parents who did not qualify for these programs while married may become eligible once their incomes are separated from their former spouses’.

 But, there are stringent rules around these programs, which include Medicaid and Supplemental Security Income (SSI).
 If not structured appropriately, child support payments can prevent divorced parents from securing state and federal benefits to which they would otherwise be entitled.
 As a result, careful planning is required so that parents can take advantage of these programs while still crafting an appropriate child support payment plan.

 Child Support Beyond Age 18

 Finally, while parents’ child support obligations typically end at age 18 or graduation from high school, there is an exception for parents whose children have qualifying disabilities.
 Under California law, parents can be required to provide financial support for children with special needs indefinitely.

 When considering all of the relevant factors, it is easy to see how establishing child support for children with special needs can quickly become a complex (and often contested) aspect of the divorce process.
 Divorcing parents in California need assurance that their children’s needs will be met in the future.

 Discuss Your Child Support Questions with an Experienced Divorce Lawyer

 If you are preparing for a divorce in the San Diego area and have questions about child support, contact the Law Office of Renkin & Associates.
-To request a confidential initial consultation, call our North County, CA law offices at (888) 837-3564 or submit our online request form today.
+To request a confidential initial case evaluation, call our North County, CA law offices at 619-299-7100 or submit our online request form today.